Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Introduction

-Our main contributions are: \textbf{(1)} In Section~\ref{sec:method}, we propose a neuro-symbolic method for visual deductive reasoning, \OurMethod, that decomposes end-to-end reasoning into VLM-based concept recognition and circuit-based symbolic reasoning. \textbf{(2)} In Section~\ref{sec:exp}, we empirically demonstrate that VLMs do not learn to emulate the underlying reasoning function through gradient-based fine-tuning.
-We further observe that fully-fledged neuro-symbolic approaches, Prism and ViperGPT, which rely on black-box components to complete reasoning, can be unreliable and yield inconsistent robustness across visual deductive reasoning tasks. \textbf{(3)} In Section~\ref{sec:exp}, we demonstrate the consistently high robustness of \OurMethod~under covariate shifts across visual deductive reasoning tasks with distinct reasoning functions, highlighting the benefit of decoupling perception from reasoning and compiling the reasoning function into a symbolic program.
+Our main contributions are threefold. \textbf{(1)}~In \cref{sec:method}, we propose a neuro-symbolic method named \OurMethod{} for visual deductive reasoning tasks. \OurMethod{} decomposes end-to-end reasoning into VLM-based concept recognition and circuit-based symbolic reasoning. \textbf{(2)}~In \cref{sec:exp}, we demonstrate that VLMs do not learn to emulate the underlying reasoning function through gradient-based end-to-end fine-tuning.
+We further observe that fully-fledged neuro-symbolic approaches, Prism and ViperGPT, which rely on black-box components to complete reasoning, can be unreliable and yield inconsistent robustness across tasks. \textbf{(3)}~The consistently high robustness of \OurMethod{} across tasks with distinct reasoning functions, shown in \cref{sec:exp}, highlights the benefit of decoupling perception from reasoning and compiling the reasoning function into a symbolic program.